 QUESTION: How long will my tummy tuck swelling last?

 Swelling following a tummy tuck may last up to 3 – 4 months and your final result may not be evident until a full 6 months.
 Swelling is very individualized and is different between patients.
 Some patients may only have noticeable swelling for 4 -6 weeks.
 Unfortunately, I can not predetermine the level of swelling you will have.
 However, I have seen swelling persist longer if I perform liposuction at the same time.
 This is because there is more surgical exposure and trauma.
 I have also noticed that stretch marks will remain swollen but will eventually subside with time.
 Wearing snug body garments following surgery will aid in reducing your swelling and I encourage you to wear these garments for 2 – 3 months until the venous supply and lymphatic drainage return to normal in your lower abdomen.

-QUESTION: How soon should I expect to visibly see results following a tummy tuck?
+QUESTION: How soon should I expect to see results following my tummy tuck?

 Immediately following tummy tuck surgery, you will see an obvious improvement in the appearance of your skin quality and muscular tone.
 Your incision will have brown paper tape (Micropore tape) to cover the fresh incision and you will have at least two drains.
 However, you should expect to see functional and visible results in about 3 – 4 months.
 I have seen excellent aesthetic results sooner and later but that is a good average.

 QUESTION: How long should I have someone help me at home?